 Melbourne vs Sydney

 Melbourne, Victoria’s capital city, houses about four million inhabitants of Southeast Australia.
+To be exact, by 2014, the population of Melbourne was 4, 442, 918.
 The city’s wealth and the recognition has been greatly determined by the Victorian gold rush of the 1850’s, in which exponential increase in population boost in economy, and relative social impact led to the progressive state that Melbourne now enjoys.
 Hailed to be amongst the world’s most livable cities, Melbourne is a blatant expression of development in almost all forms.

-Sydney, New South Wales’s state capital is home to 4.5 million people.
-Nineteenth century industrialization urged waves of people from all over the world to flock into the region, causing it to be the most populous city of Australia up to date.
-Sydney is known for aesthetic displays of coastal regions, national parks and entertainment centers, reason enough to retain its post as a primary tourist destination.
+Sydney is the commercial capital of Australia.
+Sydney, New South Wales’s state capital is home to more than 4.5 million people.
+To be exact, by 2013, the population in Sydney was 4, 757, 083.
+Nineteenth-century industrialization urged waves of people from all over the world to flock into this region, causing it to be the most populous city of Australia up to date.
+Sydney is known for aesthetic displays of coastal regions, national parks, and entertainment centers; reason enough to retain its post as a primary tourist destination.

 In a personal viewpoint, a degree of contemplation of who’s better than the other may sound probable but a bit silly.
 Both Melbourne and Sydney are beautiful in their own rights; partiality would merely depend on which facet we choose to perceive.

 • Sydney holds the core for finance and media while Melbourne is the prime city for arts, culture, sporting, and fashion.

 • When it comes to tourism income, Sydney dominates domestic favor, whereas Melbourne is of higher appeal to international tourists.

 • With regard to population, Sydney holds a higher population than Melbourne when Melbourne is also high in population.